Buehler, Betts propel Dodgers to 5-3 win over Rangers

 TRAINER’S ROOM

 Rangers: C Jose Trevino didn’t start for the second straight game.
-He has a sore hip, manager Chris Woodward said.
+He has a sore hip, Woodward said.

 Dodgers: OF Cody Bellinger missed his second straight game with left hamstring tightness.
-He was available to pinch-hit, but didn’t.

 UP NEXT